Pregnant woman, unborn baby killed in High Point shooting

 On the scene, police found Corey Ray, 32, outside the home, suffering from a gunshot wound to his backside.

-Inside, Anastasia Ray, 18, suffered a gunshot wound to the head.
+Inside, Anastasia Ray, 18, suffered a gunshot wound to the head, according to police.

 Both were taken to the hospital, but Anastasia Ray and her unborn baby both died from their injuries.